MicrosoftMichelle/ProjectRecycle/README.md

 5. Mouse, Keyboard, Power source.
 6. WiFi

-And now, the fun part begins...setting up the Raspberry Pi:
+## And now, the fun part begins...setting up the Raspberry Pi:
 > Your Raspberry Pi may or may not come with the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) operating system.
 If it doesn't, you need to get an SD card, follow that link to install it.
 > If you haven't already, pop the Sensehat on the Raspberry Pi and attach the Pi camera as well.
 > Now connect the physical mouse and keyboard to the Raspberry Pi and plug Raspberry Pi into a power source.
 > Once you're in, find the WiFi symbol and connect the Raspberry Pi to the WiFi.
 You can keep using the mouse and keyboard to navigate the Pi but I like to install [VNC](https://www.realvnc.com/en/connect/download/viewer/) so I could remote access my Raspberry Pi.
 > Check that your Raspberry Pi has [Python](https://www.python.org/) installed, if not, install it.

+## Let's load some code into your Raspberry Pi:
+> Now, go to the browser on the Raspberry Pi.
+Find this GitHub Repo and pull down the code the says 'RaspberryPiCode.py' onto the device.
+> I just saved my to the desktop of the Raspberry Pi for ease of access.